weathertrader/pgrad/README.md

 slated for 11/01/2020.

 Website currently consists of the following:
-Operational time series of observed and forecast pressure differences from various surface stations across the Western US.
+- Operational time series of observed and forecast pressure differences from various surface stations across the Western US.
-Tables of maximum observed pressure difference from historical top events for station pairs Cumuluative Distribution function of observed pressure difference from station pairs.
+- Tables of maximum observed pressure difference from historical top events for station pairs
+- Cumulative Distribution function of observed pressure difference from station pairs.

 Taken together, this roughly allows the end-user to determine in operational context how an upcoming forecast event will compare relative to events of historical importance